nazpashaei/DiCE_2025_08_13/README.md

 ### Data Structure
 - `data`: A list of two data frames:
   1. `data`: Gene expression data with class labels.
 The last column should be the class label ("Tumor" and "Normal").
-  2. `topGenes`: Information about differentially expressed genes (DEGs), including gene symbols, adjusted p-values, and log fold changes.
+  2. `DE`: Information about differentially expressed genes (DEGs), including gene symbols, p-values, adjusted p-values, and log fold changes.

 data <- list(